 While the majority of people buying stereo albums in the early ’60s were older than most Elvis fans, G.I.
 BLUES topped Billboard’s Best-Selling Stereophonic LPs survey for one week in early ’61.
 Original pressings of RCA Victor stereo albums from 1958-1962 can be identified by the LIVING STEREO at the bottom of the labels.

-What is fake or rechanneled stereo?
+What is fake stereo?

 • Two separate mono signals placed in two separate stereo channels.

 • The highs in one channel were stressed, while the lows in the other channel were stressed.

 • The two channels were delayed a fraction of a second in speed.